 Further, for the President or Vice-President positions, the nomination must be approved by a motion of the council of the Regular Member that the nominee is an Elected Representative of.

-6.03 A municipality shall not have more than one Elected Representative serving in a Director position, except for the cities of Edmonton and Calgary.
+6.03 A municipality shall not have more than one Elected Representative serving in a Director position, except for the Cities of Edmonton and Calgary.
 In the event more than one Elected Representative from a municipality is nominated, the municipality’s council needs to approve a motion for only one nominee.

 6.04 The persons making a nomination and the person being nominated must be eligible to vote in the election for which the nomination is being made.